choycoy/choycoy.github.io/_posts/2023-01-09-19-nlp-language-model.markdown

   - Language Model
   - Statistical Language Model(LSM)
 ---
-💡 This post introduces
+💡 This post introduces language model, probability assignment of word sequences and statistical language models.
 {: .notice--warning}

 A `Language Model` is a model that **assigns probabilities to word sequences(sentences)**.
-When there are certain sentences, the machine says this sentence is appropriate!, This sentence makes no sense!
-If it can accurately judge that, like a `human`, the performance of machine's nlp can be said to be excellent.
+When there are certain sentences, the machine says "This sentence is appropriate!", "This sentence makes no sense!" and "If it can accurately judge that", like a `human`, the performance of machine's nlp can be said to be excellent.
 <br>
 <br>
 In this post, we learn about the `Statistical Language Model(LSM)` based on `statistics`.
 Statistical-based language models have many limitations in approximating the nlp we actually use, and these days, as artificial neural networks have solved many of these limitations, Statistical-base language models have decreased in use.
 But nonetheless, an understanding of the `statistics-based methodology` helps to get a holistic view of the language model.